-On Sunday, March 22, 1998 Kathleen “Snatchleen” O’Shea and I collaborated (in our alter egos as Twinkie and Star, the Giovanni sisters) on the performance-installation Spin the Bottle at Day of Beauty and Ritual, which we curated with Kokoe Johnson.
-We billed Day of Beauty as a performance art circus celebrating spring as a time of rebirth, renewal and rejuvenation through a collection of performances, installations, and unique beauty treatments.
-Day of Beauty climaxed with the Spring Equinox Ritual created by Sache Garrett.
+On Sunday, March 22, 1998 Kathleen “Snatchleen” O’Shea and I collaborated on the performance-installation Spin the Bottle (in our alter egos as Twinkie and Star – the Giovanni sisters).
+Spin the Bottle was just one of the installations in Day of Beauty + Ritual, a performance art circus celebrating spring as a time of rebirth, renewal and rejuvenation, which we curated with Kokoe Johnson at Randolph Street Gallery in Chicago.
+Day of Beauty featured a collection of performances, installations, and unique beauty treatments by Radical Faeries climaxing with a Spring Equinox Ritual created by Sache.

 The lineup of planned performances, installations and beauty treatments included:

 - Jo Jo’s Sleeping Beauty, a shrine for Greer Lankton

 - House of Nails with Kokoe and Penny, the bovine princess

 - DJ Tyler Carpenter

 - Doctress Nette E. Brenner, PhD, resident therapist and aftercare specialist